Criminal Justice

 Grow Intellectually

-• Meet department faculty during Wildcat Week
+• Meet the Department of Criminal Justice faculty during Wildcat Week

 • Explore the life of Jesus and the New Testament church in BIBL 101 and 102